collmalpa/macos-version-checker-python/README.md

 The method of sending notifications via Telegram is secure and efficient.
 For modern applications, Telegram provides a robust API that can be easily integrated with Python scripts for various notification purposes.

 This script is an evolution of a previous one I wrote in PowerShell (https://github.com/collmalpa/macos-version-checker), which had certain limitations.
-Currently, I am exploring containerization with Docker to facilitate easier deployment.

 ## Contributing